19 Best Pilot Watches For The Aviation Enthusiast

 Best get your flight licence out, boys!

-Coming in at an estimated 40.85mm with a steel case, they appear on the surface to resemble the spawn of those classic Flightmaster models, produced between 1969 and 1972.
+Measuring 40.85mm with a steel case, they appear on the surface to resemble the spawn of classic Flightmaster models, produced between 1969 and 1972.

 Across the top is a base 1000 tachymetric scale, allowing aviators to quickly measure fuel consumption and distance to landing.